yfv2ev/SIDM/README.md

 ## Getting started
 - Fork this repository ([here's a nice guide to follow](https://gist.github.com/Chaser324/ce0505fbed06b947d962))
 - Log in to coffea.casa as described [here](https://coffea-casa.readthedocs.io/en/latest/cc_user.html#cms-authz-authentication-instance)
-- Clone your fork of this repository using the [coffee-casa git interface](https://coffea-casa.readthedocs.io/en/latest/cc_user.html#using-git).
+- Clone your fork of this repository using the [coffea-casa git interface](https://coffea-casa.readthedocs.io/en/latest/cc_user.html#using-git).
 Note the following:
   - Use the https link, not the ssh one (e.g. `https://github.com/btcardwell/SIDM.git`, not `git@github.com:btcardwell/SIDM.git`)
   - You will likely need to generate a [github personal access token](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to log in to your github account on coffea-casa
 - Navigate to the newly created SIDM directory using the coffea-casa file browser